 Some photographic works by Tito Valery

-AR-Safe Haven Wysing Arts Centre is a cooperation between Wysing Arts Centre and Artists at Risk (AR).
+Tito Valery is an Artists at Risk (AR)-Resident at AR-Wysing Arts Centre.
+This residency is a cooperation between Wysing Arts Centre and Artists at Risk (AR).
 AR-Residents are facilitated by AR, and commissioned by Wysing Arts Centre with funding from Arts Council England.

 The AR Secretariat is generously funded by Koneen Säätiö – Kone Foundation.